Johnson will join the Friars from Silver Spring, Md.

 The 2010 campaign saw the Friars compete as members of the America East conference for the first time, posting a 10-23 mark with a 2-10 record in league play.
 Royer-Johnson mentored junior Lauren Fletcher to second team All-America East honors that season.

-In 2011, the Friars posted a 8-22 mark with a 2-10 conference record.
+In 2011, the Friars posted an 8-22 mark with a 2-10 conference record.
 Senior Lauren Fletcher received First Team All-America East honors, while 10 Friars were named to the America East Fall Honor Roll.
-Last year, the Friars 1-30 season was highlighed by Cassie Muzzonigro setting the all-time career digs record with 1,787 digs.
+In 2012, the Friars season was highlighted by Cassie Muzzonigro setting the all-time career digs record with 1,787.

 Royer-Johnson came to Providence after spending three years as assistant coach and kinesiology lecturer at Angelo State University in San Angelo, Texas.
 In addition to her coaching duties at Angelo State, Royer-Johnson was the director of ASU's volleyball camp and coached the Planet Volleyball Junior Olympic club team for 18-and-under players.

 From October 1996 to May 1997, Royer-Johnson worked for NASA at the Goddard Space Flight Center where she oversaw the fitness lab.
 While working for NASA, Royer-Johnson served as a graduate assistant at the University of Maryland in the kinesiology department, where she earned her master's degree in kinesiology, with a concentration in sports psychology, in May of 1997.